Quitman High School (Louisiana): Second school (1903–1919)

 When the railroad was built in Quitman, the post office and businesses were relocated to downtown Quitman, which included the relocation of the school, which moved into a small log building adjacent to the post office.
-The school at this time consisted of one teahcer and approximately twenty-five students across eight grades.
+The school at this time consisted of one teacher and approximately twenty-five students across eight grades.

 During the 1906–1907 school year a two-room building with unlevel floors was built as an expansion for the school, and the number of grades taught expanded to ten.
 In 1907 the number of teachers increased to two, and though the specific teachers changed through each year, the number of teachers remained at two until 1914.
 In 1914 two additional rooms were built onto the school which doubled the amount of space in the school, and by the 1916–1917 school year there were approximately one hundred students and six teachers.
 Due to space constraints, two of the elementary teachers taught at a nearby Baptist church and a nearby Methodist church.